Associate Professor: Sample (Director)

 Digital Studies courses range across three broad areas: digital creativity, which includes digital art and digital storytelling, transmedia production, and programming; digital culture, which focuses on the communities, practices, and counter-practices that digital technology has given rise to; and digital methodology, in which digital tools are used to quantitatively or qualitatively analyze, map, and share text or data.

-Designed to complement majors in every department and program, the Digital Studies interdisciplinary minor bridges usual distinctions between the sciences and the humanities, between empiricism and interpretation.
-Combining theory and practice, DIG courses foster liberal arts practices essential for the 21st century: procedural literacy, data awareness, network sensibilities, entrepreneurial thinking, digital citizenship, information preservation and sustainability, and the ethical use of technology.
+Designed to complement majors in every department and program, Digital Studies (DIG) courses bridge usual distinctions between the sciences and the humanities, between empiricism and interpretation.
+Combining theory and practice, DIG courses foster liberal arts practices essential for the 21st century: procedural literacy, data awareness, network sensibilities, iterative design, digital citizenship, information preservation and sustainability, and the ethical use of technology.

 - The Digital Studies Interdisciplinary minor requires six courses, including an introductory class and a 400-level seminar: